 - Remove the turkey breast from packaging and make sure to remove anything from inside the turkey cavity.
 Pat dry with a paper towel.

-- In a small bowl, mix together the softened butter, salt, pepper, lemon zest, and fresh thyme.
+- In a small bowl, mix together the softened butter (4 tablespoons), kosher salt (1 tablespoon), black pepper (1 teaspoon), lemon zest, and fresh thyme leaves (2 tablespoons).

 - In the bottom of your pressure cooker, place the onion, celery, and carrots.
 Add the lemon halves leftover from zesting, and the springs from which the thyme leaves have been removed as well.

-- Pour in the chicken broth on top and place the wire trivet that came with your instant pot inside.
+- Pour in the chicken broth (1 cup) on top and place the wire trivet that came with your instant pot inside.

-- Rub the butter mixture all over the turkey, including under the skin, being careful not to tear the skin (but if you do, don't worry!).
+- Rub the butter mixture all over the turkey, including under the skin, being careful not to tear the skin (but if you do, don't worry!
+It will be fine.).

 - Place the turkey in the pressure cooker on top of the wire trivet, making sure it's in all the way.
 Smush it down if you need to.